shannonjohnstone/learn-nextjs/README.md

 ### Con
   - can only see us easy SSR and code splitting, which can easily be done
   - param url (:id) configuration is strange
+  - if you need anything that involves extending webpack you have to add webpack config